 In some ways, the Grado GW100 headphones are as paradoxical as tech can get.
 They’re wireless, meaning their purpose is granting untethered portability so you can listen to music out and about free from wires.
 But their open-back design leaks sound both in and out, making them not only less than ideal in out-and-about environments, but also pretty unsociable in crowds.

 But Grado was always going to go down this seemingly contradictory route - the Brooklyn-based company doesn’t have a single closed-back pair in its multi-Award-winning catalogue.
 This is the only shape its first pair of Bluetooth headphones was ever going to take.
+Are we looking at one of the best wireless headphones on the market?
+Read on to find out.

 Yet, despite an introduction laden with scepticism, this review of the GW100s is accompanied by a five-star What Hi-Fi? badge.
 Because while the open-back, wireless GW100s won’t be for everyone or every situation, they will be perfect for those who want a pair for home environments, for pottering around the garden or listening to a Bluetooth turntable, when isolation from their surroundings isn’t important.